Porsche Cayman 4.0 GT4 RS 2dr PDK

 The engine is functionally good: low-rev vigour livens the Cayman up nicely, and regardless of which one you buy, it’s flipping quick.
 If someone stuck an S badge on the base car you’d likely not guess.
 But the flat-four can’t help but feel like a mere component rather than central to the whole experience, which the old 6cyl did.
 Put it this way: the Sports Exhaust used to be an essential option, but if you spec one on your 718 you’ll likely try it once then leave it disengaged the rest of the time.
 Save the cash for something else.

 All told?
 The Cayman is still just about the best car in the class to drive.
 That pesky A110 arrived just as the Cayman (with its flat-four) exposed its first major weakness, though, so all of a sudden we have a tie at the top of the table.
-Choose the Porsche and it’s doubtful you’ll regret it, but we can’t help but suggest a test drive in a used, previous-gen Cayman GTS (they’re similar money to brand-new 718s) before signing the papers.
+Choose the Porsche and it’s doubtful you’ll regret it, mind, especially if you pay more money and get yours with a 4.0-litre engine.